 There is no such thing as the perfect parent, only a perfect God.

-If anxiety is one of the most common mental illness affecting our culture right now, don’t you think it spills over into the church?
+If anxiety is one of the most common mental illnesses affecting our culture right now, don’t you think it spills over into the church?
+Our churches need to be a place of peace and comfort for those struggling.

 Are you living apart from God’s best?
 Are you being kept from relationships, and sinking under a load of this?